neosis/finnate-ms-template/README.md

         gradle wrapper

-6. Open all module specific build.gradle files (api, service, and component-test) and replace value of _group_ with org.apache.fineract.cn.{project name}
+6. Open all module specific build.gradle files (api, service, and component-test) and replace value of _group_ with com.centelon.finnate.{project name}

 7. Import project into IDE

-8. Rename all org.apache.fineract.cn.template packages to org.apache.fineract.cn.{project name}
+8. Rename all com.centelon.finnate.template packages to com.centelon.finnate.{project name}

 9. Open _SampleRestConfiguration_ and _SampleServiceConfiguration_, adjust @ComponentScan to reflect the new package name